Redbank Valley Pitching Shines Again; Punxsutawney Gets Softball Win Over KC

 The Chucks scored 12 runs in the first two innings and cruised.

-Zach Dinger went 2 for 3 with a doubled and three RBI.
+Zach Dinger went 2 for 3 with a double and three RBIs.
 Zeke Bennett also drove in a pair with a double.
-Josh Tyer went 2 for 3 with a double and a RBI and Nevin Day went 2 for 2 for Punxsutawney.
+Josh Tyer went 2 for 3 with a double and an RBI and Nevin Day went 2 for 2 for Punxsutawney.

 Coy Martino got the win, striking out eight in three innings.